Are you trying to figure out how to best use your blog to attract users for your application, product, or service?

 You can pull of a convincing close by creating content that addresses the 5 Purchase Keys:

 Key #1: Know – What does your customer need to know to do business with you?

-In my upcoming webinar (sign up for it here) I use the example of me researching dog toys for my golden retriever Nala.
-In this case, a dog toy company needs me to know that dog behavioral problems are normally caused by boredom.
+For example, let’s imagine researching dog toys for my golden retriever Nala.
+In this case, a dog toy company needs me to know those dog behavioral problems are normally caused by boredom.
 With this knowledge, I will continue searching for a toy to alleviate Nala’s boredom.

-Key #2: Believe – What does your customer need to believe to do business with you?
+Key #2: Believe – What does your customer need to believe in order to do business with you?

 We’ll stick with Nala here.
 I only want to do business with people who love dogs, specifically, blond, lovable, people-loving, golden retrievers.
 Show me a blog post where you describe the dogs owned by the founders and employees will go a long way to getting me to do business with you.

 Key #3: See – What does your customer need to see to do business with you?

 Show me beautiful shots of golden retrievers playing with your company’s toys.
 See is all about visual.
 Pinterest anthem posters, manifestos, Instagram shots, video, are perfect mediums for getting your customer to own your product with their eyes.